Bill Bright: Death

 Bright died on July 19, 2003, in Orlando, Florida.
-He was survived by his wife Vonette, sons Zachary and Brad, and four grandchildren.
 His wife died in 2015.

-The Rev. Billy Graham released a statement on Bright's death: "He has carried a burden on his heart as few men that I've ever known - a burden for the evangelization of the world.
-He is a man whose sincerity and integrity and devotion to our Lord have been an inspiration and a blessing to me ever since the early days of my ministry."

 Politics

-Bill Bright's father Dale Bright was a staunch Republican who served as the chairman of the Wagoner Country Republican Party.
+Bill Bright's father Dale Bright was a staunch Republican who served as the chairman of the Wagoner County Republican Party.
 Like his father, Bill remained a staunch Republican supporter and voter throughout his life.
 As an evangelical Christian, Bright was also anti-Communist and stated that one of his reasons for starting Campus Crusade was to combat Communist influence in US universities.
-During the 1970s, Bright defended the South Korean President Park Chung-hee, who imposed martial law and assumed dictatorial powers.
+During the 1970s, Bright defended the South Korean President Park Chung Hee, who imposed martial law and assumed dictatorial powers.
 He claimed that Park was fighting against Communism and supported religious freedom.